12 Signs You Need to Visit an Eye Doctor

 Difficulty seeing at night or while driving

 “Night driving is the best benchmark of when your vision is starting to drop off,” says Michelle Andreoli, MD, clinical spokesperson for the American Academy of Ophthalmology (AAO).
 That’s because everyone has a harder time seeing something in the dark or in the far distance—so if your eyes are already struggling, it’ll become even more noticeable in these situations.
 The solution could be as simple as a new glasses prescription, or it could be a sign of something more problematic, like a cataract that’s beginning to form.
+(Here are more silent signs you might have a cataract.)
 An ophthalmologist will be able to assess your night vision and determine the best plan of action.

 Red or pink eyes

 “Red or pink in the eye can be very complicated and very dangerous,” warns Dr. Andreoli, who is an ophthalmologist at the Wheaton Eye Clinic in Wheaton, Illinois.
 It’s associated with a variety of conditions, including conjunctivitis (an inflammation of the conjunctiva, a thin layer of transparent tissue that covers the whites of your eyes and inner eyelids), allergies, or even an uncommon type of glaucoma.
 (Most often glaucoma, a condition often caused by a buildup of pressure inside the eye, has no symptoms at all.)
 It’s fine to see your primary care doctor first, but if you still have red or pink eyes after 24 to 48 hours, it’s worth giving an ophthalmologist a call.
 “Something may be more complex than a primary care doctor is able to detect,” says Dr. Andreoli.

 Learn how to tell the difference between allergies and pink eye.